City Mini GT vs. City Mini GT 2

 Fold and Unfold

-The storage basket on the GT is large and holds up to 20 pounds, but we could only fit our medium size diaper bag inside because of poor accessibility.
+The storage basket is large and holds up to 20 lbs, but we could only fit our medium diaper bag inside because of poor accessibility.
 The lower seat design and frame bar that goes across the back makes it a tight fit.
-This seat has a seat back pocket that is large and good for convenience items like a mobile phone or keys.
-The pocket is easy to use, but cannot conceal items or protect them from the weather.
+This seat has a seat back pocket that is large and good for convenience items such as car keys or a cell phone.
+The pouch cannot conceal items and is not weatherproof.

 The 5-point harness on the GT is relatively easy to get on, and a little harder to take off with hard to adjustable shoulder height straps.
 The buckle snaps together easily, but it has a knob on the back that prevents release when you press it at the same time as the front button.